Python if-statements and loops – how to be lazy

 Use the operator “in”

-Let’s extend the program by adding a new question asking the user which exercise details to display.
-To keep things simple, we’ll just print a generic message for each exercise.
+As a result, we’ll just print a generic message for each exercise.
 Add the following after the code above:

 selected_exercise = input('Which exercise would you like to know more about? ')